 The play was a new, amazing thing.
 The tale enacted on stage was a classic.
 After the first night, the new [Actors] had put on repeated performances, each time filling the Frenzied Hare to the brim with eager, paying guests.
-Other inns had immediately tried to entice the performance to their inns, but the performance had stayed here.
+Other inns had immediately tried to entice the performers to their inns, but the troupe had stayed here.

 And of course, where success came, countless people followed, wanting to perform the play themselves, become [Actors]…Erin told the amazed Horns of Hammerad that other groups were already imitating the play, and even going to other cities to perform.

 But the [Actors] with the highest levels were by far Wesle and Jasi and the original crew of people who kept performing.
 They had already gained a handful of Skills and they had been bitten repeatedly by the acting bug.
 So Erin had taught them another play, Hamlet, which they were performing each night to great success.